The Department encourages students to consider studying abroad for one semester or a full year.

-If, under a program approved in advance by the Dean of the College, a Politics concentrator studies abroad for the equivalent of an academic year in Princeton, the Department will credit as departmentals as many as four courses in political science or related fields when they are taken at a foreign university.
+If, under a program approved in advance by the Office of International Programs, a Politics concentrator studies abroad for the equivalent of an academic year in Princeton, the Department will credit as departmentals as many as four courses in political science or related fields when they are taken at a foreign university.
 Normally, the Department is willing to substitute no more than one cognate and one departmental, or two cognates, for concentrators studying abroad for one semester.

-Additional information is available at the Study Abroad Program.
+Additional information is available at the Office of International Programs.

-Study Abroad Adviser, Amaney Jamal, can answer any questions regarding the Program.
+Study Abroad Advisor, Amaney Jamal, can answer any questions regarding the Program.